-John Wycliffe was a theologian, philosopher, lay preacher and translator.
-John Wycliffe produced some of the first hand written English translations of the Bible and helped to make them widely available.
-He was an early critic of the Papacy and the clerical basis of the Catholic church; he argued scripture was primary source basis of Christianity.
-He is seen by many as the precursor for the later reformation of Martin Luther.
+John Wycliffe (1330 -1384) was a theologian, philosopher, lay preacher and translator.
+John Wycliffe produced some of the first handwritten English translations of the Bible and helped to make them widely available.
+He was an early critic of the Papacy and the clerical basis of the Catholic church; Wycliffe argued scripture was the primary basis for Christianity.
+He is seen by many as the precursor for the later Protestant Reformation of Martin Luther.

 – John Wycliffe

 John Wycliffe was born near Richmond in the North Ridings, Yorkshire sometime in the 1820s.
 His family were of Saxon origins.
 As a young man, he moved to Oxford to study natural science, mathematics and theology.
 He studied at Balliol College, where he would later became the Master of Balliol.
 Wycliffe was most interested in theology and studying scripture.

 During his time in Oxford, he read widely on religious issues.
 He also lived through the Black Death of 1348, which killed a high percentage of the English population and left a profound mark on Wycliffe’s outlook on life.
 He would also have been in Oxford for the St Scholastica Day riot – between students and townspeople which left close to 100 people dead.

 Wycliffe became well known for being an excellent scholar with a thorough understanding of the law.
 His scholarship gained the attention of the Archbishop of Canterbury, and he was made the head of Canterbury Hall in 1365.
 When the Pope pressed England to send taxes, Wycliffe was instrumental in drafting a reply arguing that there was no basis for demanding a tribute from a foreign power.

 “Already a third and more of England is in the hands of the Pope.
 There cannot be two temporal sovereigns in one country; either Edward is King or Urban is king.
 We make our choice.
 We accept Edward of England and refute Urban of Rome.”